iimrx/data-analysis-workflow/README.md

    - All Packages Used are Found In : requirements.txt
 - Sublime Text (Code Editor) and Jupyter-Notebook (Data Analysis and Engineering)
 - Containerization (Docker, Docker Compose)
-   - Containerizing, Configuration of Multi-Containers
+   - Containers, Multi-Containers
 - Ubuntu 20.04+ (OS)
-   - Local Laptop, Docker Image
+   - Local PC, Docker Image

 # Automating ETL Process
-### You can run the project by running the following commands (Inside code/ Folder), after reading the requirements here:
+#### You can run the project by running the following commands (Inside code/ Folder), after reading the requirements here:
 Before you run the code, make sure to set your sql instance configurations if you want to connect to other DB service provider or LocalDB (Like PostgreSQL/MySQL/MSSQL) in the following file:
 ```python
 code/configurations/SQL_Config.py